IBM/aspera-cli/README.erb.md

 Note that `select` filters selected elements from the result of API calls, while the `query` parameters gives filtering parameters to the API when listing elements.

-In a table format, when displaying "objects" (single, or list), by default, sub object are flatten (option flat_hash).
-So, object {"user":{"id":1,"name":"toto"}} will have attributes: user.id and user.name.
-Setting flat_hash to "false" will only display one
-field: "user" and value is the sub hash table.
-When in flatten mode, it is possible to filter fields by "dotted" field name.

-Another option is `display`, which accepts values: info, data, error.
-Level `info` displays all messages (in table mode only). `data` do not display info messages, `error` display only error messages.
+### Verbosity of output

+Outpout messages are categorized in 3 types:

+* `info` output contain additional information, such as number of elements in a table
+* `data` output contain the actual output of the command (object, or list of objects)
+* `error`output contain error messages

+The option `display` controls the level of output:

+* `info` displays all messages
+* `data` display `data` and `error` messages
+* `error` display only error messages.

+### Selection of output object properties

-By default, a table output will display one line per entry, and columns.
+By default, a table output will display one line per entry, and columns for each entries.
 Depending on the command, columns may include by default all properties, or only some selected properties.
 It is possible to define specific colums to be displayed, by setting the `fields` option to one of the following value:

 * DEF : default display of columns (that's the default, when not set)
 * ALL : all columns available